FOREX-Euro braces for ECB stimulus as dollar rides high after Yellen

-European Central Bank to roll out more stimulus and as the U.S.
+Central Bank to roll out more stimulus, giving an extra boost to

 The divergence in monetary policy between the two currencies